 At the time of Application for Admission to any UBC Real Estate Division program (including the AIC Program), you may apply in writing to the Real Estate Division for transfer credits from Program courses which are essentially similar to other courses for which you have previously received post secondary credit.
 A number of course transfer credits have already been determined.
 As a general rule, courses completed more than ten years ago are not eligible for transfer credits or exemptions.
 Please see the Course Equivalency Matrices at the bottom of this page.

-How to Apply for Transfer Credit
+How to Apply for Exemptions or Transfer Credit

-All current and returning students seeking transfer credit must complete a Transcript Review Form and submit the form, payment, and all supporting documentation to the Real Estate Division.
+All current and returning students seeking exemptions or transfer credit must complete a Transcript Review Form and submit the form, payment, and all supporting documentation to the Real Estate Division.
 New students seeking transfer credit must submit an online admission application form and request a transcript review on their application.

+Where exemptions or transfer credits have been granted, a student must complete at minimum 50% of the required courses within the program directly with the Real Estate Division to be eligible for graduation.
 UBC requires that transcripts must be official copies sent directly from the issuing institution OR forwarded in an unopened envelope sealed by the issuing institution.
 An official transcript bears an official seal and/or signature of the issuing institution, or has been produced on the institution's secured paper.
 Photocopies, faxed copies and legally certified (notarized) copies are not acceptable and should not be submitted.
 Official transcripts become the property of the University.